 stemcell treatment liver disease arman

-Stem Cell Therapy for Liver Disease & Cirrhosis from ARLD
+Stem Cell Therapy for Liver Disease & Cirrhosis of The Liver

-According to international statistics, chronic liver disease ranks #4 around the world as the top causes of mortality.
-Once a human liver incurs severe damage, it usually cannot repair itself naturally, thus may posing life-threatening risks to the patient.
-Given this, the only possible treatment options for chronic liver disease was with a dangerous complete liver transplant.
+According to international statistics, chronic liver disease ranks #4 around the world as the top cause of mortality.
+Once a human liver incurs severe damage, it usually cannot repair itself naturally, thus posing life-threatening risks to the patient.
+Given this, the only possible treatment option for chronic liver disease was a complete liver transplant.
 Unfortunately, there are a lot of risks to consider with liver transplant surgery.
-[1] The risk is mainly attributed to the tendency of rejection of transplanted organs.
-Sometimes the body detects the transplanted organ as a “foreign object,” or something that has not come from its own body, therefore, should be destroyed/rejected.
+[1] The risk is mainly attributed to the tendency to reject transplanted organs.
+Sometimes, the body detects the transplanted organ as a “foreign object,” or something that has not come from its own body and should be destroyed/rejected.

 liver cirrhosis